springwolf/springwolf-core/springwolf-ui/README.md

 The application renders content based on mock data in `src/app/shared/mock`.
 It contains multiple mocks - including the ones from the springwolf-core examples projects.

-To update the mock data, run `npm run update-mocks`.

 ## Release